Maysa87/Api-Golang/README.md

 # Api-Golang
-RESTful web service API with Go and the Gin Web Framework
+RESTful API server with two endpoints; a repository of data about vintage jazz records.